kyma-incubator/documentation-component/docs/guidelines/custom-render-engine.md

 ## Overview

-Read the document to find out how to write a custom render engine for the Documentation Component.
+Read the document to find out how to write a custom render engine for the Documentation component.

 ## Project structure